Progressive Update Guided Interdependent Networks for Single Image Dehazing: Progressive Update Guided Dehazing (PUG-D)

 Atmospheric light is a critical factor for generating dehazed outputs with proper lighting condition.
 Inaccurate estimation of atmospheric light may lead to under or overexposed images with color distortions.
-For atmospheric light estimation, we propose a novel convolutional neural network architecture as shown in Fig.~\ref{fig: ambarchi}.
-As evident, we use sequentially stacked convolution layers, where each of them is followed by group normalization~\cite{wu2018group} and ReLU non-linearity. $7\times7$ max-pool layer with stride $2$ helps in reducing spatial dimension in subsequent pairs of convolution blocks.
-Our model computes three atmospheric light values corresponding to each color channel.
-Larger max-pooling kernel reduces the effect of local factors like object color while estimating the atmospheric light, which is a single value for a color channel.
+For atmospheric light estimation, we propose a convolutional neural network architecture as shown in Fig.~\ref{fig: ambarchi}.
+As evident, we use sequentially stacked convolutional layers, where each of them is followed by group normalization~\cite{wu2018group} and ReLU non-linearity. $7\times7$ max-pool layers with stride $2$ help in reducing spatial dimension in subsequent pairs of convolutional blocks.
+The feature extracted by the stacked layers is discussed in Section~IV-E of the \textit{supplementary}.
+Our model computes a three-element atmospheric light vector, an element corresponding to each color channel.
+As the presence of color cast in a hazy image affects one or more color channels, estimating channel-wise atmospheric light facilitates color cast reduction.
+The large max-pooling kernel size reduces the effect of local factors like object color while estimating the atmospheric light, which is just a single value for a color channel.
 We also use a global max-pooling at the end, which pools a single maximum intensity across the spatial dimension in a channel, as our target is to estimate the intensity of ambient light in the image channels.
-The intuition of the global max-pool is inspired from the idea of atmospheric light estimation using DCP, where emphasis is given on higher intensity pixels.
-To validate our usage, we performed experiments comparing global average-pooling to global max-pooling as shown in Section~\ref{sec: pooling_exp} and found that global max-pooling gives far better estimates of atmospheric light.
-We trained our atmospheric light estimator using mean-squared error as the loss function.
-As presence of color cast in a hazy image affects one or more color channels, estimating channel-wise atmospheric light facilitates color cast reduction.
+The intuition of the global max-pool is inspired from \cite{berman2018single}, where the atmospheric light is intuitively associated with the higher intensity pixels.
+To validate our usage, we performed experiments comparing global average-pooling to global max-pooling as shown in Section~III-D of the \textit{supplementary} and found that global max-pooling gives a far better estimate of the atmospheric light.
+We trained our atmospheric light estimator using the mean-squared error as the loss function.
+The proposed atmospheric light estimation does not employ any predefined image prior.